daybson/sqlite_cipher_windows/README.md

 ## Step 5
 Open  x64 Native Tools Command Prompt from Vs 2019 (Start menu / Visual Studio  2019);
 Navigate to where you clone the sqlcipher repository.
-In my case: cd C:\Repositorios\sqlitecipher
-Compile the file Makefile typing the command:
+In my case: cd C:\Repositorios\sqlitecipher Then compile the file Makefile typing the command:
 `nmake /f Makefile.msc`

 ## Step 6 (if you got an error on Step 5)
 When I try to compile on Windows 10 using  x64 Native Tools Command Prompt from Vs 2019 (`nmake /f Makefile.msc`) , I've got an error of missing `stdio.h`.

 So I had to download the Wnidows 10 SDK usign Visual Studio Installer.
+Close the console and open it again after installation finishes.
+Then try to compile again.

 ## Step 7: Verify
 After finish the compilation, it will be generated an 'sqlite3.exe' file inside the folder.
-On the same command prompt, run 'sqlite3.exe' and see if the message SQLCipher Version XXXXX Connected to in memory transient database' appears.
+On the same command prompt, run 'sqlite3.exe' and see if the message "SQLCipher Version XXXXX Connected to in memory transient database" appears.

 ## Step 8:
-After compilation , I added the path of sqlite3.exe to PATH environment system PATH.
+After compilation, I added the path of sqlite3.exe to PATH environment system PATH.

 ## Step 9: Bash Script
 Then I made a separeted folder with my orignial sqlite database unencripted, and used this bash script from @davidmartos96 to convert the original database into a encrypted one.